adinium72/ECM1400-Coursework/README.md

 ## Features

-Here is what the data dashboard looks like.
-Particularly this is the front-end web template the data dasboard makes use of to provide a graphical user interface:
+Here is an example of what the personalised data dashboard looks like.
+Particularly this is the front-end web template the data dasboard makes use of to provide a graphical user interface to the user:

 ![Dash board photo]()